 \section{Abstract}

 Modern learning algorithms excel at producing accurate but complex models of the data.
 However, deploying such models in the real-world requires extra care: we must ensure their reliability, robustness, and absence of undesired biases.
-This motivates development of models that are equally accurate but can be also easily inspected and assessed beyond their predictive performance.
+This motivates the development of models that are equally accurate but can be also easily inspected and assessed beyond their predictive performance.
 To this end, we introduce \emph{contextual explanation networks} ({\CENs})---a class of architectures that learn to predict by generating and utilizing intermediate, simplified probabilistic models.
 Specifically, {\CENs} generate parameters for intermediate graphical models which are further used for prediction and play the role of explanations.
-Contrary to the existing \emph{post-hoc} model-explanation tools, {\CENs} learn to predict and to explain jointly.
-Our approach offers two major advantages: (i) for each prediction, valid, instance-specific explanations are generated with no computational overhead and (ii) prediction via explanation acts as a regularizer and boosts performance in low-resource settings.
+Contrary to the existing \emph{post-hoc} model-explanation tools, {\CENs} learn to predict and to explain simultaneously.
+Our approach offers two major advantages: (i) for each prediction, valid, instance-specific explanation is generated with no computational overhead and (ii) prediction via explanation acts as a regularizer and boosts performance in data-scarce settings.
 We analyze the proposed framework theoretically and experimentally.
-Our results on image and text classification and survival analysis tasks demonstrate that {\CENs} are not only competitive with the state-of-the-art methods but also offer additional insights behind each prediction, that are valuable for decision support.
-We also show that while post-hoc methods may produce misleading explanations in certain cases, {\CENs} are always consistent and allow to detect such cases systematically.
+Our results on image and text classification and survival analysis tasks demonstrate that {\CENs} are not only competitive with the state-of-the-art methods but also offer additional insights behind each prediction, that can be valuable for decision support.
+We also show that while post-hoc methods may produce misleading explanations in certain cases, {\CENs} are consistent and allow to detect such cases systematically.